Mortgage Basics #Featured articles

 What to Expect from a Bank of Canada Announcement

 The Bank of Canada is responsible for the nation’s monetary policy.
 Part of this job is setting the target for the overnight rate, also known as the policy interest rate.
-When headlines talk about the “Bank of Canada announcement,” they typically refer to any changes made to this rate by the BoC.
+When headlines mention the “Bank of Canada announcement,” they typically refer to any changes made to this rate by the BoC.

 Bank of Canada Interest Rate Announcement Schedule